jimorie/cthulhucli/README.md

            shub-niggurath, silver twilight, syndicate, the agency, yog- sothoth.
   FIELD    One of: banned, cost, descriptor, faction, icons, keywords, name,
-           restricted, set, skill, subtypes, text, type, uniqueness.
+           restricted, set, skill, steadfast, subtypes, text, type, uniqueness.
   NUMBER   A number optionally prefixed by one of the supported comparison
            operators: ==, =, !=, !, <=, <, >=, >.
-Or a range of two numbers
+With == being the default if
-           separated with the .. operator.
-With == being the default operator if none is given.
+           only a number is given.
   TEXT     A text partially matching the field value.
-The --case, --regex
+The --case, --regex and
-           and --exact options can be applied.
+           --exact options can be applied.
 If prefixed with ! the match is negated.
   TYPE     One of: character, conspiracy, event, story, support.
 ```